tap on tap off - frequently asked questions

 No, each person needs to use a unique payment method when tapping on (eg. an alternative bank card or device).
 You will still be able to buy multiple tickets from the driver with cash or contactless - just tell the driver what ticket you want before paying like in a shop, or buy on our app.

-Can I use my tap on tap off All-Bus ticket on other bus company’s services?
+Can I use my tap on tap off on other bus company’s services?

 Can I buy a boost, student or group ticket?